A D-Resort experience on Turkey’s coast proves to be the last word in peace and relaxation….

 It sits on a cliffside above a glorious sandy beach and looks across to the magnificent volcanic coastline of the Bozburun Peninsula.
 Renovated in 2011 to an impeccable standard, it combines Turkish exoticism with cool minimalism in a perfect marrying of form and function.
 The secluded nature of the location – surrounded by jagged cliffs and hillsides lush with almond trees on the undeveloped and protected Datça Peninsula – means that the stresses and strains of the outside world simply melt away.
 Indeed, the only reminder that you’re not in an undisturbed slice of personal heaven is the occasional arrival of a helicopter, dropping guests at the hotel’s landing pad.

-Although there are almost 200 rooms here, the sheer size of the property’s footprint means that it never feels too busy.
+Although there are 200 rooms here, the sheer size of the property’s footprint means that it never feels too busy.
 The extensive facilities include five white-sand beaches (including one which allows neither music, phones nor children under 12), a water ski school, indoor and outdoor pools, four designer boutiques (the Orlebar Brown emporium was a particular favourite) and a hand-made jewellery shop.
 The Bodyism gym is also a welcome addition, with its helpful and skilled trainers on hand to help us shift some of the ‘holiday weight’ gained by indulging at many of the hotel’s fine restaurants.

 There are five of these in total, with the fabulous Japanese Zuma being the pick of the bunch.
 We dined there several times during our trip, enjoying everything from beautiful black cod with miso to marinated chicken skewers grilled over burning coals.